-You may receive more than one set of voting materials, including multiple copies of this proxy statement and multiple proxy cards or voting instruction cards.
+You may receive more than one set of voting materials, including multiple copies of this Proxy Statement and multiple proxy cards or voting instruction cards.
 For example, if you hold your shares in more than one brokerage account, you will receive a separate voting instruction card for each brokerage account in which you hold shares.
 Similarly, if you are a stockholder of record and hold shares in a brokerage account, you will receive a proxy card for shares held in your name and a voting instruction card for shares held in "street name."
 Please follow the separate voting instructions that you received for your shares held in each of your different accounts to ensure that all your shares are voted.

-What is the record date and what does it mean?
+What is the Record Date and what does it mean?

+The record date to determine the stockholders entitled to notice of and to vote at the Annual Meeting is the close of business on October 27, 2023 (the "Record Date").
 The Record Date is established by the Board as required by Delaware law.
-Only holders of record at the close of business on the Record Date of shares of our common stock and Series H-6 Preferred Stock are entitled to receive notice of the Annual Meeting.
-Only holders of record at the close of business on the Record Date of shares of our common stock and our Series H-6 Convertible Preferred Stock, subject to the terms of the Certificate of Designations, Preferences and Rights of the Series H-6 Convertible Preferred Stock, are entitled to vote, as a single class, at the Annual Meeting or at any postponement(s) or adjournment(s) of the Annual Meeting.
-On the Record Date, 37,131,380 shares of common stock were issued and outstanding.
-On the Record Date, 50 shares of Series H-6 Preferred Stock, which are convertible into 1,440 shares of common stock, were issued and outstanding, and after application of the conversion price applicable for determination of the maximum number of votes a holder of Series H-6 Preferred Stock is entitled to cast pursuant to the terms of the Series H-6 Preferred Stock, subject also to the beneficial ownership limitation, as set forth in the Certificate of Designations, Preferences and Rights of the Series H-6 Preferred Stock, holders of Series H-6 Preferred Stock are entitled to an aggregate of 1,000 votes on the proposals described in this Proxy Statement.
-See "What are the voting rights of the stockholders?" below.
+Only holders of record at the close of business on the Record Date of shares of Common Stock, Series H-6 Preferred Stock and Series H-7 Preferred Stock are entitled to receive notice of the Annual Meeting.
+Only holders of record at the close of business on the Record Date of shares of Common Stock, Series H-6 Preferred Stock, subject to the terms of the Certificate of Designations of Preferences and Rights of the Series H-6 Preferred Stock Certificate of Designations"), and Series H-7 Preferred Stock, subject to the terms of the Certificate of Designations of Preferences and Rights of the Series H-7 Convertible Preferred Stock (the "Series H-7 Preferred Stock Certificate of Designations"), are entitled to vote, as a single class, at the Annual Meeting or at any postponement(s) or adjournment(s) of the Annual Meeting.
+On the Record Date, there were 4,890,137 shares of Common Stock, 50 shares of Series H-6

+Preferred Stock and 22,000 shares of Series H-7 Preferred Stock issued, outstanding and entitled to vote on the proposals described in this Proxy Statement.